Bad Wheel Bearing Noise, Symptoms, and Diagnosis

 Deep groove ball bearings

 The deep groove ball bearing is the most widely used ball bearing.
-Trapped between the two races is a ring of balls that transmit the load and allows rotational motion between the two races.
+Trapped between the two races is a ring of balls that transmit the load and allow rotational motion between the two races.
 The balls are held in place by a retainer.
 They have very low rolling friction and are optimized for low noise and low vibration.

 Angular contact ball bearings